ovidiuf/playground/wildfly/hornetq/simplest-client/README.md

 Then update ./bin/common so it builds the classpath correctly on the machine you're executing the client.

+Prepare the target WildFly instances you intend to connect to by:
+* Disabling authentication on the remoting subsystem (so JNDI calls can be performed without authentication)
+* Adding jmsuser/jmsuser123 with $JBOSS_HOME/bin/add-user.sh to the ApplicationRealm, and assign it to the "guest" role.

 Then, to send messages (more help in-line by simply running ./send):

     ./bin/send \